apache/doris/docs/en/docs/lakehouse/fs_benchmark_tool.md

 `--fs_type` Required parameter

-&emsp;The type of file system on which the operation is required.
+The type of file system on which the operation is required.
 Currently supported `hdfs`,`s3`.

 `--operation` Required parameter

-&emsp;Specifies the type of operation
+Specifies the type of operation

 -  `create_write`: Each thread creates a file named `test_${current thread number}`  in the `base_dir(set in conf file)` directory and writes to the file with a write size `file_size` of.